 6. Add Extra Words: If you’ve tried everything else and you still can’t get the name you want, try adding extra words, such as “the“, “blog“, “educator“, “class“, and so on.
 So, a blog name like “Busy Bee”, would become, “The Busy Bee”, instead.

-7. Think of a Concept: One of the things you can do to help you come up with a unique name for your blog is to think of a concept around it.
+7. Think of a Concept: One of the things you can do to help you come up with unique teacher blog names for your blog is to think of a concept around it.

 - In what ways could your blog be branded?